Alaska Katmai Workshop

 - Day 7: One more adventure in the early-morning.
 The group returns to Anchorage in the afternoon.

-The workshops begins and ends in Anchorage, Alaska.
-Our first meet-and-greet will be at a local restaurant the evening of Tuesday, July 21, 2020.
-We will discuss workshop expectations, photographic techniques, and nature photography philosophy.
-Then the adventure begins.
+The workshops begins and ends in Anchorage, Alaska, or Iliamna, Alaska.
+Our first meet-and-greet will be at a local restaurant the evening of Tuesday, July 21, 2020 in downtown Anchorage.

 Each day in the Alaska Peninsula includes a backcountry adventure via float plane and/or boat, included with the workshop fee.
 Throughout the workshop, photography instruction will cover many of Chad’s techniques, including proper exposure and composition.
 Advanced techniques will also be shared.
 Chad has used Nikon and Canon equipment professionally, and caters instruction to your photographic experience level.
 The group will spend time over dinner each evening, discussing highlights of the day’s excursion, with a focus on education.
 At least one session will be provided for group image review and critique.

 You can anticipate 2-3 miles hiking each day, up to moderate intensity, walking on the coast and in rivers and banks.
 You will see endless wildlife opportunities, primarily brown bears (grizzlies).
 The area has the highest concentration of brown bears in the world.
 Picture yourself standing in front of bear, capturing the moments in still shots or video.
 The views are outstanding and the memories will last a lifetime!

 The main lodge includes a great room including dining room, sofas, and fireplace.
 The recreation room includes a pool table, where the group will socialize each day over drinks and snacks.
 Gourmet meals are prepared fresh daily: Alaskan salmon, steak, fettuccine.
 Not to mention the friendly and accommodating staff.
 The lodge is an incredible experience by itself.